 The institutional enrollment as considered in determining membership fees shall be the total collegiate head-count officially reported by institutions each fall to the Oklahoma State Regents.
-The treasurer shall bill each member institution for membership dues on or soon after July 1 of each year.
+The treasurer shall bill each member institution for membership dues on or soon after July 1 of each year, with dues due to OACRAO no later than the annual fall conference.
 Funds shall be used by the executive committee to defray expenses of the annual meeting and any interim expenses incurred by the committee in conducting the business of the Association.

 B. Associate Member Fees: Each associate member shall pay an annual fee of $20.00.
 The fee is due and payable at the time of the annual meeting and covers the membership for the following fiscal year.